Apricot Ham Steak

 - Dash salt

-- In a large skillet, saute ham in 1 tablespoon butter until lightly browned on each side and heated through.
+- In a large skillet, heat 1 tablespoon butter over medium heat.
+Cook ham on both sides until lightly browned and heated through.
+Remove from pan; keep warm.

 I found this recipe disappointing based on the other reviews and how good it sounded.
 I used a good quality ham steak so that part was fine but the sauce was not flavorful.
 I would try it again but only if I used a high quality apricot preserve that had more apricot flavor that would hold up when heated.
 The sauce wasn't overpowering but only tasted sweet.